 To apply the VSM in a company, it is important to create independent teams that work together towards a common goal.
 Each team must have a clear charter and focus, with defined roles and responsibilities.
 Teams should also gather knowledge about the market ecosystem and share insights to stay aware of market trends and opportunities for higher value.
 By implementing VSM patterns, teams can work together efficiently and effectively, without wasting resources or slowing agility.

 Structured for cunning business agility

-With these organizational patterns in place in all teams within your company, you are enabling a higher level of business agility or cunning agility.
-Cunning because the viable system you built can think in both the “here and now” while looking ahead strategically for opportunities and threats.
-Agile because the systems allow you to adapt to your stakeholders' needs and easily assemble groups of viable systems to take on greater opportunities.
+By implementing these organizational patterns in all teams of your company, you can achieve a higher level of business agility and strategic thinking.
+These patterns enable your systems to adapt to stakeholders' needs and assemble groups that can take on greater opportunities.

 Supporting Agile Adoption Workgroup and ACN

-This article is based on the discussions of the Agile Alliance Supporting Agile Adoption Workgroup.
+This article is based on the Agile Alliance Supporting Agile Adoption Workgroup discussions.
 I want to thank Hendrik Esser, Jutta Eckstein, Eric Abelen, Bjarte Bogsnes, Jen Coldewy, Marcin Floryan, John Buck, and Elena Vassilieva for their challenging insights.
 If you would like to hear part of our conversation about organizational design, you are welcome to listen to a special edition of the Agile Coaching Network (ACN) podcast.